cbolz/summit-fy19/README.md

-# README WIP!
+# README

-This content was presented in a lab at the EMEA Red Hat Summit 2019 in San Francisco.
+This content was presented in a lab at the Red Hat Summit 2019 in San Francisco.

+***The content is currently in development and should not be used***

 The lab is available at: